 Dear Monty: My house is for-sale-by-owner.
 I want to avoid the commission.
 I got a call from an agent who wants to show the house but wants to know if I will pay the buyer’s commission.
 For all I know, the customer may be someone I have already shown the place to.
 I have had agents call to list the home, but this is the first one who wants to show the house.
 Can I do this?
 And if I can, should I do this?

 Monty’s Answer: You can pay the agent’s broker.
 As a for-sale-by-owner (FSBO), you are in charge.
 You can do whatever you choose because you currently have no contract with a broker.
 Because your home is not in the MLS, the agent will have to negotiate with you for the fee.
 The agent is used to the MLS split and will likely ask for that percentage.
-They may negotiate from the stated co-broke split in the MLS because they have learned that the buyer may go direct to you to see the house.
-Another reason is that they know other agents will negotiate the fee.
+They may negotiate from the stated co-broke split in the MLS because they fear that if they cannot agree with you, the buyer will want to see the house without them

 There are several factors to consider.
 Are you in a seller, buyer, or balanced market?
 Do you have other serious prospects?
 How long have you been selling?
 Do you have other deadlines you need to meet, such as occupancy?